ansys/pygranta/doc/source/development_and_release_processes.rst

   previous version of that documentation.

   .. note::
-     The Ansys documentation for the current in-development release will not be published before the PyGranta packages described here need to be released.
+     The Ansys documentation for the current in-development release is published after the PyGranta packages are released.
 The documentation for the previous release should be used to ensure links in published PyGranta documentation can always be resolved.

 Phase 2c: Release candidates
 ****************************